tox-dev/tox/docs/development.rst

 at 120 characters.
 Remember that a changelog entry is meant for end users and should only contain details relevant to an end user.

-as trivial a contributor simply needs to add a randomly named, empty file to the ``docs/changelog/`` directory with the extension of ``.trivial``.
+extension of ``.trivial``.

 Becoming a maintainer